ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 Fields:

-- ciphersuite: Internal ciphersuite that is used for instantiating the Privacy Pass functionality.
+- `ciphersuite`: Internal ciphersuite that is used for instantiating the Privacy Pass functionality.
-- pub_key:     The public key used by the server (in byte format).
+- `pub_key`:     The public key used by the server (in byte format).

 ### RedemptionToken {#pp-storage-struct}